ronny-antoon/AccessoryModules/README.md

 ## Usage

-Include the necessary header files in your project and use the provided classes according to your application requirements.
+Include the appropriate header file for the accessory you want to use in your project.
+Each accessory class is designed to provide a set of methods for controlling and monitoring the corresponding device.
 Refer to the Classes section for details on each class.

 ## API